Virtue next to godliness,

 By regularly, we mean daily!
 I cannot stress enough on this.
 If you are short of time, you can opt for a hot or cold shower quickly in the morning.
 But don’t neglect thoroughly cleaning areas that are prone to sweating, such as your armpits, feet, and genitals.

 On the other hand, bathing has its own benefits.
 The steam helps open pores and softens calluses, leaving your skin cleaner.
-You can occasionally add special oils and substances to have a relaxing experience and nourishing your skin.
+You can occasionally add special oils and substances to have a relaxing experience and nourish your skin.
 For instance, adding apple cider vinegar in bath water maintains pH levels and reduces bacteria.

 Everyone knows, hair with dandruff looks so bad, it literally kills the person’s impression.
 Please stay away from it by washing your hair with a good antidandruff shampoo, like the Clear Men Antidandruff shampoo.